yforku/os231/lfs.md

   if [ -x /usr/bin/wget ] ; then
     wget -c https://pypi.org/packages/source/f/flit-core/flit_core-3.8.0.tar.gz --directory-prefix=$LFS/sources
   else
-    "Where is wget?
+   echo "Where is wget?
 Are you still in chroot mode?" fi else echo "Where is directory $LFS/sources/ ?"